SeaBee documentation

 2 Sigma2

-As far as possible, data handling for the SeaBee project is hosted by Sigma2 on NIRD, the National Infrastructure for Research Data.
-The SeaBee project has its own Kubernetes namespace on Sigma2.
+Data handling for the SeaBee project is hosted by Sigma2 on NIRD, the National Infrastructure for Research Data.
+All SeaBee datasets are stored in the Sigma2 data centre at Lefdal Mine in Nordfjord, one of the greenest data centres in Europe.
+The SeaBee project has its own Kubernetes namespace at Lefdal Mine.
 A high-level schematic of the current configuration is shown in Figure 2.

 SeaBee uses MinIO running on Sigma2 to provide S3-compatible file storage for all SeaBee datasets.
 Users with MinIO accounts can upload and download data using any S3-compliant software (e.g. Rclone), as well as various web interfaces.
 On the platform itself, orthorectification is performed using Open Drone Map and NodeODM, while machine learning is implemented using PyTorch.